Hi. My name is Mark and this is my cooking blog.

 Mark

 This is my “chunky” red sauce recipe.
 It has chunks of carrots, celery and onion in it.
 I serve it over homemade pasta but we’ve also had it with rice and with just steamed veggies like zucchini and spinach.
+I updated this receipe on 9/16/14 to reflect the way I make it now.
+Basically I have added tomato sauce to make it less thick and stretch it a little.

 Ingredients